XinyuLyu/xinyulyu.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, c tempus justo dapibus sit amet.  -->
+- *2025.06*: &nbsp; I was recognized as an outstanding reviewer (Top 5%) for CVPR 2025.
+- *2025.05*: &nbsp; One paper was accepted by IEEE Transactions on Image Processing (TIP 2025).
 - *2025.02*: &nbsp; One paper was accepted by IEEE Transactions on Image Processing (TIP 2025).
 - *2025.01*: &nbsp; One paper was accepted by International Journal of Computer Vision (IJCV 2025).
 - *2024.09*: &nbsp; One paper was accepted by Conference on Neural Information Processing Systems (NeurIPS 2024).